TheStrandTitan/learning-app/README.md

 7. To view all the environmental variables, see the `.env` file or view the `config.js` file located in `src`.

 ## Default ReadMe for React app is visible below.
-Last updated date: 9/17/2024
+Last updated date: 9/24/2024

 This is a test project for attempting to implement a React app which utilizes state management.
 The goal of the project is to accomplish the following:

-* Incorperate state management
+* Incorporate state management

     Current status: Used sessionStorage to manage state for this implementation.
-Other suggestions in the future may incorperate other state management systems, but this seems alright for now.
+Other suggestions in the future may incorporate other state management systems, but this seems alright for now.
+QueryHandler file also uses useEffect and updates with each URL entry.

 * Display an image on the main project screen.
 One image should be static and saved on the project, the other should be a URL-based image.